patrivet/flickr-photo-stream/README.md

 ## Enhancements:
 - [ ] Try out a feed from the Flickr API
 - [x] Ability to bookmark a photo, and view in bookmarks tab.
+- [ ] Persist and restore bookmarks e.g. in local storage
 - [ ] Make responsive

 ## Live app: